 Raleigh, Wake County, NC Attorney for Drunk Driving Defense

-If you had a few drinks and an officer pulls your car over, please consider this.
+If you had a few drinks and an officer pulls your car over in North Carolina, please consider this.

 If you tell the officer where you are coming from, the officer will testify you came from an area where alcohol was available.

 If you admit you drank alcohol, then all the court has to find is that you drank too much.